Ileo-anal pouch: Diet with pouch

 Many people with a pouch eat their normal diet after surgery while others have to alter their diet due to discomfort when digesting certain foods.
 Others experience more watery output after eating specific foods like processed sugary snacks which may require some people with pouches to use dietary or medical interventions like fiber products or doctor prescribed tablets to control watery stool and prevent dehydration.

 People with a pouch can follow any diet they choose while monitoring their overall nutritional status due to the loss of bowel causing absorption issues.
 People diagnosed with vitamin or mineral deficiencies may be prescribed injections or tablets.
 Others may be referred to a nutritionist to design meals that provide additional amounts of needed vitamins and minerals.
 Studies show that some foods may also contribute to pouch inflammation.

-Changes to insurance access for pouchees

-Sometimes people are told when pouch surgery is recommended that they will be 'cured'.
-This is misleading on a number of levels including when it comes to obtaining various insurance policies.
-A person will reasonably believe that there is no longer any problem to worry about.
-However, once a person has an intestinal pouch it may be harder to purchase life insurance, travel insurance, and some health insurance including private insurance upgrades in a country with a national health system.

-It is also important for people with pouches to know before they opt to undergo pouch surgery that not all countries provide health insurance coverage consistently or without interruption.
-For example, citizens of countries with nationalized healthcare services lose access if they establish residency abroad.
-Further, in the United States, citizens and residents of the 12 states that still have not taken the Obamacare extension won't be eligible for Medicaid if they become seriously unwell in certain circumstances including if they are unmarried and do not have children.

-The treating hospital at time of pouch surgery should inform potential pouch candidates about possible restrictions because restrictions can be related to specific insurers, local rules, national regulations, and/or universal regulations.
-In most cases if insurance can be obtained after pouch surgery, the premium cost could potentially be higher than if the person did not have a pouch because of the higher cost of care related to having a pouch.
-While higher prices might only apply in certain circumstances for health insurance, it is almost always the case for life and travel insurance.

 Support for pouch candidates and pouchees

 Having an intestinal pouch is considered a rare condition.
 Some national organizations and specialist charities usually associated with inflammatory bowel disease (IBD) or ostomies provide some information to people considering or who have chosen to undergo elective pouch surgery.
 Some of the larger national organizations globally include: